 This card for Paris public transportation is of great value if you are a frequent visitor to Paris or staying for a week and want to hop on and off the Metro a lot.

 The only catch is that it is valid from Monday until the following Sunday.
 No flexibility in the days here!
 It can be purchased starting the previous Friday.
-The Navigo Découverte is good for central Paris, all Zones 1-5, RER trains, Charles de Gaulle airport, the Orlybus to Orly Airport, Disneyland Paris and Versailles.
+The Navigo Découverte is good for central Paris, all Zones 1-5, RER trains, Charles de Gaulle Airport, the Orlybus to Orly Airport, Disneyland Paris and Versailles.

 Feel like a Parisian!
 Instead of fumbling in your pocket for a T+, swipe your card across the electronic panel as you glide through the turnstile.